jevenson/flexbox/slides/web-layout.md

 Note:
 - First we used tables
 - Then we needed responsive design
-- floats was complicated so we used bootstrap
+- Floats are complicated so we used bootstrap
-- bootstrap is nice, but requires a lot of extra layout containers
+- Bootstrap is nice, but requires a lot of extra layout containers
+- Bootstrap v4 uses flexbox